The Local Food Project, Saint Petersburg, FL grows food, community.

 Programs are developed for people of all ages in disadvantaged communities among marginalized populations and are currently focused in neighborhoods where over 20,000 people live 100% below the poverty line.
 Studies show that well fed kids perform better in school and life, and this nonprofit team has helped improve access to healthy food while creating fun and innovative educational programs that build community, improve students' classroom performance, and combat systemic issues of poverty like hunger, neighborhood blight, high school dropout rates and unemployment.
 Community-based gardens, plus programs at daycare, before and after school programs are important places to connect with the community with edible educational garden programs.
 Starting kids out right helps build healthier communities, as they become responsible citizens who support their communities.

-The Local Food Project team is dedicated to moving forward local food policy and putting in place sustainable urban agriculture ordinances for a healthier Tampa Bay regional food system and has helped organize participation in drafting ordinances and promoting urban agriculture activities.
+The Local Food Project team is dedicated to moving forward local food policy and putting in place sustainable urban agriculture ordinances for healthier regional food systems, helping to organize participation in drafting ordinances and promoting rural and urban agriculture activities.

 Delores - Jordan Park Community Gardener and Resident